privacybydesign/pbdf-website/pages/en/irma-explanation.md

 authentication requirements and mechanisms on the less powerful parties.
-The Privacy by Design foundation is well aware of these societally important issues and aims to use value-laden design in offering IRMA as a transparant open ecosystem for proportional and contextual authentication that empowers, instead of weakens, users.
+The Privacy by Design foundation is well aware of these societally important issues and aims to use value-laden design in offering IRMA as a transparant open identity platform for proportional and contextual authentication that empowers, instead of weakens, users.
 This context-dependence is related to [Helen Nissenbaum](http://www.nyu.edu/projects/nissenbaum/)'s interpretation of privacy as contextuele integrity.